 The PGMI is not, of course, restricted to woodwinds.
 All musical instruments and accessories, including amplification, are included.
 For instance, if you have a "King of the Cowboys" Roy Rogers Riders harmonica, you can look up the trade name and see that it was claimed by Harmonic Reed Corporation in Philadelphia.

 Again, it doesn't necessarily provide the answer as to which company actually manufactured the item that was stenciled for the wholesaler.
 Also, wholesale businesses may have traded and even infringed on each other's trademarks occasionally.
 The PGMI shows that H&A Selmer owned the trademark for "Resonite."
 G. Leblanc Corp. owned the trademark for "Reso-tone."
 A lawsuit was filed and a federal court held that Leblanc was not infringing Selmer's trademark.
 What is interesting is that, in the early volumes of the PGMI, Rico Products (run by Roy J. Maier) claimed a trademark in the name "Diamond Resonite."
-That probably indicates that there was co-operation in the production of the Diamond Resonite mouthpiece with Selmer.
+That may indicate that there was some co-operation in the production of the Diamond Resonite mouthpiece with Selmer.
 There is evidence of Selmer working closely with Rico as, for instance, H&A Selmer claimed the trademark "Roy J. Maier" for reeds.

 Here is an example of how the PGMI can be used.
 I bought a nice little Revelle Paris mouthpiece on the internet.
 It has a pea-shooter chamber and looks and plays like a Selmer Airflow.
 I think that it is a Riffault mouthpiece, based on other research.
-But some might claim that it was made at Studio Revellé, a little known fabricator of rare artisan mouthpieces.
+But some might claim that it was crafted at Le Studio Revellé, a little known fabricator of rare artisan mouthpieces.
 I can look up Revelle as a trademark and see that it was held by Pacific Music Supply, a wholesaler in Los Angeles.
 Pacific Music Supply had its Revelle trade name stenciled on a full line of musical instruments.
 So the idea that there was a little Revelle company, making flutes in Italy, drums in Japan, and saxophone mouthpieces in France isn't likely.
-I still think that it's a Riffault.
+(I still think that it's a Riffault.)